|FAQ's||Testimonials||Explanation of Riding Levels|

 - We will only canter in small groups that are intermediate plus levels.
 All riders must be in full control and balance at all times.

 - Larger/heavier riders will stick to a walking pace.
-The trail we use for larger riders is geared for the horses comfort and safety, it will not be the usual trail ride.
+The trail we use for larger riders is geared for the horses comfort and safety, it may not be the usual trail ride.
 Horses that are used for the larger riders are not built for fast riding.
 If we do not offer to trot or canter than Please respect our horses comfort and safety.

 - People who are very nervous about riding should not ride until they are comfortable around the horse.
 We recommend a visit with the horses, followed by a ride in the ring (which is a flat, closed-in arena), then a 1/2 hr. trail ride.